GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Plausible inference:** This pattern helps contextualize Nienke.
 Ryan's later investment in Nienke was not only a one-off crush on an unavailable woman.
 It fits a broader tendency to reorganize his social world around a woman he liked, tolerate relational constraints, and remain attached even when the arrangement was frustrating or mismatched.

-**Established by witness report:** In 2021, Garrett and Heather affectionately referred to Ryan as "Eeyore" because he was remembered as moody and prone to "woe is me" rants or speeches about relationships, erectile dysfunction, his job, and other frustrations.
+**Established by witness report:** In 2021, Garrett affectionately referred to Ryan as "Eeyore" because he was remembered as moody and prone to "woe is me" rants or speeches about relationships, erectile dysfunction, his job, and other frustrations.

 **Established by witness report:** During a New Hampshire cabin trip, John drove Ryan from Pittsburgh to New Hampshire.
 John reportedly said Ryan did not offer to take a driving shift, talked extensively about himself and his problems, and did not offer gas money.
 At the cabin, Ryan reportedly spent substantial time disengaged or napping, including falling asleep during a river float and initially declining to join group games.

 **Corroborated observation:** This suggests that some elements visible in the final year--low mood, self-focused distress narration, disengagement, and napping during group activity--had earlier analogues.
 The New Hampshire material should not be retroactively treated as evidence of the 2024-2025 depressive episode, but it does show that Ryan's friends had seen earlier versions of him as moody, self-absorbed, or difficult to engage.

 **Established by witness report:** In 2022, Ryan's Facebook updated to show he was in a relationship, which was news to Garrett despite their closeness.
 Garrett objected that Ryan tended to share bad news with him but not good news.
-Ryan did not apologize and instead countered that Garrett had not told him about Heather, even though Garrett had met Heather in January 2021 and Ryan had gone on vacation with Garrett and Heather to Puerto Rico by May 2021.
+Ryan did not apologize and instead attempted to counter argue.

 **Plausible inference:** The 2022 Facebook conflict supports two later themes: Ryan's tendency to let romantic developments reach close people indirectly or belatedly, and his tendency during conflict to answer a request for acknowledgment with a counter-accusation rather than repair.